sarounds/w2anim/README.md

 vertical profiles and time series data.

+## Current Version

+Version 1.2.0 [25-Aug-2024] is the current version.

 ## Overview / Description

 The W2 Animator is an interactive Perl script that allows the user to